MarvinMichel/blush/README.md

 3. Go to your browser and visit `localhost:8000`.

 ## Development
->To see the npm scripts, check package.json
+>To see all npm scripts, check package.json
 * To check the styling: `npm run lint`
 * To run the dev-server: `npm run dev`